julie-forman-kay-lab/IDPConformerGenerator/example/slc26a9_example/README.rst

 modularity of IDPConformerGenerator to exploit its total capacity for modeling IDRs by writing two new Python scripts that import IDPConfGen machinery.

+For template PDB structures, please ensure they have the element name at the second last column in the PDB file.
+If you're unsure about the formatting, you can use the :code:`Export Molecule` feature in `PyMOL <https://pymol.org/>`_.
+The element name column will be automatically added.

 The logic behind the LDRS subclient for modeling and IDR connecting two folded domains assumes that we have an N-IDR-like case at the C-terminal region of the first folded domain and a C-IDR-like case at the N-terminal region of the second